How to prepare your finances for a recession

 As a general rule, it's a good idea to build up an emergency savings fund of 3–6 months' worth of living expenses.

-High interest savings account.
-Savings accounts pay interest on your balance and offer bonus interest when you can deposit a certain amount each month as an incentive to save.
-One benefit of a savings account is that you can access the money instantly if needed.
+• High interest savings account.
+Savings accounts allow easy, 24/7 access to your cash and offer bonus interest when you can deposit a certain amount each month.

 Deposits up to $250,000 in savings accounts and term deposits with Australian banks are protected by the government, so if something were to happen to the bank (which is unlikely), your deposit would be safe.
 This is part of the Australian Government Guarantee Scheme.